-This course is a survey of African-American writers of all genres from the Literature of Slavery and Freedom to Contemporary Black Writers.
+This course is a survey of African American writers of all genres from the Literature of Slavery and Freedom to Contemporary Black Writers.
 Among the writers studied are Wheatley, Douglass, Hurston, Toomer, Wright, Ellison, Giovanni, Angelou, and Morrison.
+Critical essays are required.